 The word "Dharma" has several translations, and ultimately means "truth".
 Its root comes from the Sanskrit "dhr-", which means to hold or to support, and is related to Latin firmus (firm, stable).
 From this, it takes the meaning of "what is established, firm", or "what's true", a meaning of "bearer, or supporter".
 Thus it is referring to how things are, the way of things, the truth of things, how it is right now.
+Living in full connection with reality with a full embodied presence (having a stable belly, open heart, and insightful mind) plus connection to the unmanifest reality of the timeless, boundless divine nature IS awakening -- as the unmanifest or formless reality is our True Nature, aka our Awake nature...according to the Dharma.

 The use of the word 'mindfulness,' and the steady increase in the availability of mindfulness workshops and practices, has caught the ear of mainstream America.
 This can be a good thing for sure!
 It is however, not the same thing as "meditation".
 Mindfulness practices are an intentional attentiveness towards what one's mind, mental activities, and physical behaviors are -– watching oneself, coming to know how one is moving through the world, and clearly seeing what the mind is doing or making.
 This is a helpful part in self-reflection, growth, and a necessary step on the path to awakening to inner freedom.
 Practicing mindfulness does not have to be a formal ritual of sitting down, being still and quiet.
 One can bring the practice of mindfulness to one's pedestrian life: moving about each day with a felt sense of knowing and feeling how one is being effected by life and their part in it.
 One can notice in real time what the inner reactivity and responsiveness is revealing about oneself, and calibrate what what do with it on the fly.
 In this way one has a lived experience of one's evolution and capacity to be a good human citizen.
 This is related to but distinct from meditation practice.